kjng/kjng.github.io/_posts/2017-01-25-mvp-project.md

   - Projects
 published: true
 ---
-Yesterday, I completed my MVP project at Hack Reactor Remote.
+Yesterday, I completed my first project at Hack Reactor Remote.
 The goal of the project was to create a &#8216;minimum viable product&#8217;, or a web app with a very limited scope.
 This was done over the course of two days!<!--more-->

 ### LOL Whiteboard

-For my MVP, I decided I wanted to build something League of Legends related.
+For my project, I decided I wanted to build something League of Legends (LOL) related.
 While brainstorming, I initially wanted to make a strategic whiteboard app that used the League of Legends map as a background:

 <img src="https://i1.wp.com/ddragon.leagueoflegends.com/cdn/6.8.1/img/map/map11.png?resize=219%2C219" />